-Where a new region is created, the historical RRPs will be taken from a proxy region as outlined in section 9.3.6.
+Where a new region is created, the historical RRPs will be taken from a proxy region as outlined in sectionclause 9.3.6.

-9.3.3 Half Hourly Regional Price (PHH,R,C) profile for cap value C
+9.3.3 Half-hourly Regional Price (Phh,R,c) profile for cap value C

-The calculation of average half hourly capped prices for the region ( $P{HH,R,C}$ ) is required to determine a regional price profile as an input into the PRAF calculations for cap reallocations only.
-The average half hourly regional capped price profile will be the same for all $Market\ Participants$ in that region.
+The calculation of average half-hourly capped prices for the region ( $P{HH,R,C}$ ) is required to determine a regional price profile as an input into the PRAF calculations for cap reallocations only.
+The average half-hourly regional capped price profile will be the same for all $Market\ Participants$ in that region.

-The $P{HH,R,C}$ is calculated per half hour by season using an exponential weighted moving average approach based on the previous value $P{HH,R,C(previous)}$ and the most recent capped half hourly RRPs for that half hour and season.
-The calculation is outlined below and repeated for each half hour in a day (i.e. 48 times).
+The $P{HH,R,C}$ is calculated per half-hour by season using an exponential weighted moving average approach based on the previous value $P{HH,R,C(previous)}$ and the most recent capped half-hourly RRPs for that half-hour and season.
+The calculation is outlined below and repeated for each half-hour in a day (i.e. 48 times).

-- 1. For each season calculate last year's actual average price for the half hour (APHH,R,C) using actual half hourly RRP, but limiting any actual half hourly RRP to the cap value C. - 2.
-Calculate the current PHH.R.C
+- For each season calculate last year's actual average price for the half-hour (APHH,R,C) using actual half hourly RRP, but limiting any actual half-hourly RRP to the cap value C. - 2.
+Calculate the current Pher C

-$$P{HH,R,C} = P{HH,R,C(previous)} \times (1 - W{P,R}) + AP{HH,R,C} \times W{P,R}$$
+$P{HH,R,C} = P{HH,R,C(previous)} x (1 - W{P,R}) + AP{HH,R,C} x W{P,R}$

-$P{HH,R,C(\text{previous})}$ is the previously calculated value of the relevant seasons $P{HH,R,C}$
+PHH,R,C(previous) is the previously calculated value of the relevant seasons PHH,R,C